 102. Descriptive Astronomy

 (3)

 A non-mathematical study of the solar system, time, stars and constellations, nebulae, galaxies, and current celestial phenomena.
-Offered in alternate years, not in 1975-1976.
+Offered in alternate years, not in 1977-1978.

 BIOLOGY (09)

-Professors Royer and Kerschner; Adjunct Professor Reed; Associate Professor Brown^a; Assistant Professors Alspach and Long
+Professors Royer^b and Kerschner; Adjunct Professor Reed; Associate Professor Brown; Assistant Professors Alspach and Long; Dr. Eigelsbach

 Students majoring in biology may prepare themselves for graduate study in biology, for professional study in medicine, dentistry, forestry, laboratory technology and physical therapy, and for teaching.

-Biology 111 is a prerequisite to all other courses in biology except 113 and 116; for exceptions, see note in course descriptions of these two courses.
+Biology 111 is a prerequisite to all other courses in biology except 113 and 118; for exceptions, see note in course descriptions of these two courses.

 111, 112.
 Principles of Biology

-(4,4)
+(4, 4)

 In the first semester, the principles and current research involved in both bioenergetics and reproduction considered at the molecular, cellular, and organismal levels, with emphasis on homeostatic controls of the ecosystems.
 The work of the second semester integrates the principles of maintenance, genetic control, and evolution of organisms.
 Three class periods and one three-hour laboratory period a week.

 113. Biology and Human Concern

 (4)

 Topics of social concern, such as pollution, atomic radiation, disease, and population growth, considered in the light of scientific reasoning and underlying biological generalizations.
 This course is intended for students who do not plan a career in the sciences.
 Students who have completed this course may be admitted to advanced biology courses with the permission of the instructor.
 Three class periods and one three-hour laboratory period a week.

-116. Human Biology
+118. Human Biology

-(3)
+(4)

 Human inheritance, development, anatomy and physiology studied in relation to underlying biological principles.
 Students completing this course may be given permission to take other courses in biology at the discretion of the department.
-Prerequisite, Biology 111 or 113.
-Two class periods and one three-hour laboratory period a week.
+Three class periods and one three-hour laboratory period a week.

 203. Genetics

 (3)

 A study of the basic facts and laws of inheritance and their derivation from experiments with Drosophila, corn, and micro-organisms.
 Consideration is given to heredity in man and to the relationship of genetics and evolution.

 204. General Botany

 (4)

 A study of plant life from an evolutionary point of view, emphasizing both the physiology and anatomy of plants.
 Considerable time is devoted in the spring to field study.
 Three class periods and one three-hour laboratory or field period a week.

 205. Invertebrate Zoology

 (4)

 Structural and functional adaptations of invertebrate animals studied in relation to their habitats and evolution.
 Three class periods and one three-hour laboratory period a week.

 206. Ecology

 (3)

 A synthesis of ecological principles combining both the functional and the descriptive and involving the interrelationships of plants, animals, and micro-organisms.
 The ecosystem approach is stressed in order to understand the dynamic relationship that exists between man and his natural environment.
 This course is open only to students who have taken or are currently enrolled in Biology 204.
 Three class periods a week and field trips.

+207. Natural History

+(3)

+A study of selected methods which organisms use for survival, including morphological adaptation for function, physical and chemical adaptation to the environment, symbiosis, homing, and migration.
+Prerequisite, four semester hours of biology (students who have completed a year of biology previously will be able to study the subject in more depth).
+Three class periods a week; field trips to be arranged.

 208. Ecology Laboratory

-(1
+(1)

 Field studies of the structure and function of terrestrial and aquatic ecosystems combined with laboratory experiments illustrating ecological principles.
 An elective laboratory course open to students who have taken or are currently enrolled in Biology 206.

-a On sabbatical leave, 1975-1976.
+b On sabbatical leave, second semester, 1977-1978.